William Spottiswoode: Family

-On 27 November 1861 at Bexley in Kent, he married Elisa ("Lise") Taylor Arbuthnot, daughter of William Urquhart Arbuthnot (grandson of Sir William Arbuthnot, 1st Baronet).
+On 27 November 1861 at Bexley in Kent, he married Elisa ("Lise") Taylor Arbuthnot (1837–1894), daughter of William Urquhart Arbuthnot (son of Sir William Arbuthnot, 1st Baronet).

 Their children included William Hugh Spottiswoode (1864–1915) and Cyril Andrew Spottiswoode (1867–1915).

 Career

 In 1846 he left Oxford to take his father's place in the business, in which he was engaged until his death.

-In 1847 he issued five pamphlets entitled Meditationes analyticae.
-This was his first publication of original mathematical work, and from this time scarcely a year passed in which he did not give to the world further mathematical research.
+In 1847 Spottiswoode issued five pamphlets entitled Meditationes Analyticae, that explored complex mathematical ideas through analytic methods, particularly focusing on functions and calculus.
+These pamphlets, among other things, exhibited advanced mathematical analytics and solutions to complex equations that examined the behavior of mathematical functions more deeply and precisely.
+These were his first publications of original mathematical work.
+From then on, he published new research almost every year.

 In 1856 Spottiswoode travelled in eastern Russia, and in 1860 in Croatia and Hungary; of the former expedition he has left a record, A Tarantasse Journey through Eastern Russia in the Autumn of 1856 (London, 1857).

 In 1870 he was elected president of the London Mathematical Society.
 In 1871 he began to turn his attention to experimental physics, his earlier researches bearing upon the light polarization and his later work upon the electrical discharge in rarefied gases.
 He wrote a popular treatise on the former subject for the Nature Series in 1874.
 In 1878 he was elected president of the British Association and in the same year president of the Royal Society, of which he had been a fellow since 1853.

 He died in London of typhoid fever on 27 June 1883 and was buried in the south transept of Westminster Abbey.

 As a mathematician, he occupied himself with many branches of his favorite science, more especially with higher algebra, including the theory of determinants, with the general calculus of symbols, and with the application of analysis to geometry and mechanics.

-The following brief review of his mathematical work is quoted from the obituary notice which appeared in the Proceedings of tile Royal Society (xxxviii.
+The following brief review of his mathematical work is quoted from the obituary notice which appeared in the Proceedings of the Royal Society (xxxviii.
 34):